American Indian Resources

 Frequently Asked Questions

 Check out the answers to some of the questions that educators frequently ask about Native Americans.
-More topics will be added periodically so check back often.

 Thanksgiving

-How is Thanksgiving experienced from a Native Person’s Perspective?
+How is Thanksgiving experienced from a Native person’s perspective?

-Columbus Day or Indigenous Peoples Day
+Columbus Day or Indigenous Peoples' Day

-Does Utah recognize and celebrate Columbus Day or Indigenous Peoples Day?
+Does Utah recognize and celebrate Columbus Day or Indigenous Peoples' Day?

 Mascots

-Where does Utah stand on Mascots & Indigenous People?
+Where does Utah stand on Indigenous mascots?

 Back to Top